• Email

 Truffles with Chocolate Figs

-Additional Time: 15 minutes
+Additional Time: 15 minutes mins

-These homemade dark chocolate honey fig walnut truffles are a decadent yet healthy addition to a DIY chocolate box.
+These homemade dark chocolate honey fig walnut truffles are a decadent yet hearty addition to a DIY chocolate box.
 The center is a soft walnut, fig, and honey jam enrobed in dark chocolate.
 Give them as homemade gifts to the people you love!

 Ingredients

-• 140g dried mission figs (I use Orchard Choice or Sun-Maid California Dried Figs, which are soft and plump)
+• 140 g dried mission figs, I use Orchard Choice or Sun-Maid California Dried Figs, which are soft and plump

 • ¼ cup honey